jolivain/trusted-firmware-a/docs/components/ffa-manifest-binding.rst

    - Specifies which messaging methods are supported by the partition, set bit means the feature is supported, clear bit - not supported:

-      - Bit[0]: support for receiving direct message requests
+      - Bit[0]: support for direct messaging receipt
-      - Bit[1]: support for sending direct messages
+      - Bit[1]: support for direct messaging send
       - Bit[2]: support for indirect messaging

+- managed-exit
+   - value type: <empty>
-      - Bit[3]: support for managed exit
+   - Specifies if managed exit is supported.

 - has-primary-scheduler
    - value type: <empty>